7 (Real) Truths About Eating Disorder Recovery:

 And here (CRINGE):

 Hideous in retrospect.
-I don’t even quite know what I was trying to ”pull off” other than I can remember thinking to myself:
+I don’t quite know what I was trying to ”pull off” other than I can remember thinking:

 “Oh, you’re just chill- yo.
 You’re mad chill and you just don’t like dressing up.”